web-lisp/lang-spec/README.md

-# WebLISP Language Specification
+# The WebLISP Language Specification

-This repository will contain the formal specification for the WebLISP programming language.
-The specification provides a detailed description of the syntax, semantics, and features of the language.
+The WebLISP language specification repository contains the formal specification of the WebLISP programming language.
+This specification defines the syntax, semantics, and features of the language.
+It will provide a clear understanding of how the language works and what developers can expect from it.
+The repository will be the central source of truth for the language and will be used by developers to implement WebLISP compilers and interpreters.
+It will also be used to ensure that all WebLISP implementations are compatible with each other.

-The specification is intended to serve as a reference for developers, language implementers, and users of the language.
-It is an evolving document and will be updated as the language develops.

 ## TODO
 - [ ] Define the basic syntax of the language, including keywords, literals, and operators.